joostn/OpenJsCad/README.md

 Contributions are welcome, fork me on GitHub!

-The only contents here is the 'GUI' part, in the gh-pages branch at https://github.com/joostn/OpenJsCad/tree/gh-pages
+The only content here is the 'GUI' part, in the gh-pages branch at https://github.com/joostn/OpenJsCad/tree/gh-pages

 The actual CSG engine is in csg.js.
 Don't fork the copy of csg.js here, but instead create a fork of this branch: https://github.com/joostn/csg.js